rshwndsz/learning-resources/ML-AI-DL-NLP-CV.md

 * [Machine Learning - Tom Mitchell](http://www.cs.cmu.edu/~tom/mlbook.html)
 * Introduction to ML by Smola
 * Pattern Recognition & Machine Learning by Bishop
+* Learning with Kernels by Smola & Schölkopf for SVMs

 ### Courses on Intro to ML